NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 #### Positions

-Positions live within organizations and have relationships assigned to them to indicate who is advised by that position, or who advises that position in the case of Afghan principals.
+Positions live within organizations and have relationships assigned to them to indicate who is advised by that position, or who advises that position in the case of principals.
 Positions are also what get assigned permissions in ANET.
 That way, as people rotate in and out of theatre, their permissions, roles, and advisees remain constant as they take over someone’s role.
 When you create or edit a position, you can add the person currently filling that position to it.

 #### People